What to pack for a cycle tour – Bicycle touring gear list

 I am happy with my Giant Control Mini Combo Enduro.
 It is attached to the frame, weighs nearly nothing, and pumps almost as good as a garage pump.

 Update: I am no longer happy with my Giant Pump, which broke down after about two years.
-I was using a small pump bought in Lidl for the last two years, but it was unreliable, too.
+I had been using a small pump bought at Lidl for the last two years, but it was unreliable too.

-I am currently using a small pump from Decathlon, and it works surprisingly well for its price (17 euros).
+I am currently using a small pump from Decathlon, and it works surprisingly well for its price of 17 euros.

 A spare inner tube and patches